 They don’t have many salad dressings that are vegan to choose from though.
 In fact, most locations only have one vegan salad dressing: Balsamic Vinaigrette.
 So if you aren’t into balsamic vinaigrette on your salad then make sure to check that they have others before you opt to get the unlimited salad bar.

-Vegan Main Course Options:
+Vegan Main Course Options at Ruby Tuesday:

 - Spaghetti Squash Marinara (or tomato basil sauce) without Parmesan Cheese

 - Tomato Basil Pasta (Kids Menu, specify no cheese)

 - Buttery Pasta (Kids menu, at some locations they use vegan margarine, check)